forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ## Introducing Viral Load
-[**in work and unfinished**]

 > ##### Viral Load
-> The *viral load* denotes how many virions are present in specimen of tissue or body fluid.
+> The *viral load* denotes how many viruses are present in specimen of tissue or body fluid.

+The viral load is measured by the [methods to directly detect viruses](#methods-to-directly-detect-viruses).
+Mostly PCR is used.

 #### Relevance of Viral Load
 Knowing the viral load observed in different fluids and tissues is relevant for:
-* __Diagnosis__: For an optimal diagnosis location, the viral load is detectable across the different disease patterns caused by SARS-CoV-2 and taking specimens is easy.
+* __Diagnosis__: The temporal development and the locations with viral load help to predict the prognosis and to initiate optimal treatments.
 * __Transmission__: Knowing the viral load in different locations helps to understand and prevent transmissions of SARS-CoV-2 virions.
+In theory a viral load 1000 times higher can increase transmission a 1000 fold.
-* __Understanding Covid-19__: Knowing at which stages which locations are infected helps to predict the disease.
-Which is important to predict possible damage and to do the right treatment.
+* __Understanding Covid-19__: Knowing at which stages which locations are infected helps to understand the pathogenesis.

-### Causes for Viral Loads
+### Locations with Viruses
 A viral load can be observed at a specific location for the following reasons:
 * __Primary infection locations__: the viruses replicate to high numbers and spread to other locations inside the organism and other organisms.
-Mainly the lungs, to a lesser extent the mouth e.g. salivary glands.
+Mainly the conducting airways and in severe cases also the alveoli in the lungs.
+The relevance of oral infections (e.g. salivary glands) is unclear.
 * __Minor infection locations__: Deposited virions can infect local cells and thus the viral load is amplified.
 However these locations play only a minor role in the disease and transmission of the viruses.
 In the nose and the mouth are susceptible cells amplifying the viral load.
 * __Deposit only locations__: Virions are deposited but do *not* replicate: They are either inactivated or there are no susceptible cells.
 E.g. fluids from the respiratory tract are cleared towards the stomach where the virions are destroyed by the stomach acid.
 Therefore in the stomach, respiratory parasites can be detected but usually they do not infect the stomach.
 Often the viral load in deposit only location is not detectable.

-### Specimens with Viral Load
+### Specimens with Viruses
 Since coronaviruses including SARS-CoV-2 mostly release their virions on the apical side, the virions end up on the apical surfaces.
 The apical surfaces can be either sampled directly with swabs or aspirates of washing or covering fluids can be taken ([Specimen Collection](#specimen-collection).
 * __Viral Load on Tissue Surfaces:__ Coronaviruses usually release their virions on the apical side of cells in epithelium tissues ([ Cell Orientation](../2_biological/coronavirus.md#apical-side-tropism)).
 If the tissue surfaces are not naturally covered by collectable fluids, the surfaces can be washed with an appropriate fluid and collected by aspiration.
 * __Viral Load in Body Fluids__